Vamo Arriba

-Vamo arriba is an Uruguayan daytime television show broadcast by Channel 4.
+Vamo arriba is an Uruguayan daytime television show that is broadcast on Channel 4.
 It debuted on December 3, 2018 and is presented by Giannina Silva, Gastón González and Federico Paz.
 The weekday program airs from 10:30 a.m. to 12:30 p.m.
 It was expanded to weekends with the debut of a Sunday edition on August 21, 2021.

 History

 The program began to be broadcast on December 3, 2018, as part of a renovation and structuring of the morning programming of Channel 4.
 The first guest of the program was the historic figure of the Uruguayan carnival, Julio "Kanela" Sosa and the first dish cooked was a chivito.